mcpalmer1980/port_gui/README.md

 - *fonts*: the FontManager used to draw fonts with

 **draw**(area=None, text=None, image=None)
-    Draw the Region and all of its features
+Draw the Region and all of its contents.

-- *area*: override Region's area, used internally
+- *area*: override the Region's area, used internally
-- *text*: override Region's text and list, used internally
+- *text*: override the Region's text or list, used internally
-- *image*: override Region's image, used internally
+- *image*: override the Region's image, used internally

 **set_defaults**(data, renderer, images, fonts)
 Set global defaults for all Regions to reduce later parameter requirements.
-    This is a static method and should be called before initiating any Region objects
+This is a static method and should be called before initiating any Region objects.

-- *data*: a dict of Region parameters that will apply to all regions, but will be overriden by parameters sent when creating Region objects later
+- *data*: a dict of Region parameters that apply to all regions, but will be overriden by parameters sent when creating individual Region objects later
-- *renderer*: a sdl2.ext.renderer context to draw onto
+- *renderer*: an sdl2.ext.renderer context to draw onto
 - *images*: a gui.ImageManager reference for loading images
 - *fonts*: a gui.FontManager reference for loading fonts

 **update**(inp)
     Update the current region based on user input, the autoscrolling setting, and other conditions.

 - *inp*: reference to an gui.InputHandler to receive input
 - *rvalue*: True if the region needs to be redrawn, otherwise False

+The following attributes can be loaded from a dict or json file:

+## Region attributes

+**FILL AND OUTLINE**

+- *area*: 4-tuple representing a rectangular area for the region, defined in (left,top,right,bottom) format, not in (x, y, width, height) format like a normal Rect object.
+It can be in pixels (10,10,200,400), or in screen percent (0.1, 0.1, 0.5, 0.9).
+- *fill*: 3-tuple rgb fill color
+- *outline*: 3-tuple rgb outline color
+- *thickness*: int outline thickness,
+- *roundness*: int radius to draw the region as a rounded rectangle
+- *border*: int border around all sides of text, or use borderx and bordery instead
+- *borderx*: int left/right border around text
+- *bordery*: int top/bottom border around text

+**IMAGE RENDERING**

+- *image*: filename for an image to draw in the region
+- *imagesize*: an 2-tuple of ints (width,height) to draw image at a specific size
+- *imagemode*: draw mode for the image can be 'fit', 'stretch', or 'repeat'
+- *imagealign*: string options to align the image include: topleft, topright, midtop, midleft, center, midright, bottomleft, midbottom, and bottomright
+- *patch*: a 4-tuple of ints (left, top, right, bottom) that defines the size of non-stretched portions of the image when drawing as a 9-patch, or None to render it normally
+- *pattern*: (TODO) if True the image attribute is loaded as a base64 string value
+- *pimage*: filename or image to use for patch rendering if different than image

+**TEXT RENDERING**

+- *align*: string options to align the text include: topleft, topright, midtop, midleft, center, midright, bottomleft, midbottom, and bottomright
+- *autoscroll*: number of rendered frames (update calls) between each line of auto scrolling for the text, or 0 to disable auto-scrolling (default)
+- *font*: filename for the font to draw with
+- *fontsize*: int size of font to draw with
+- *fontcolor*: 3-tuple rgb color used to draw text
+- *linespace*: int extra space between each line of wrapped text
+- *scrollable*: bool that allows up/down events to scroll wrapped text when set to True
+- *text*: text string to draw, which may include newlines
+- *wrap*: set True to allow multiline text wrapping

+**LIST RENDERING**

+- *list*: a list of items to be displayed and selected from
+- *itemsize*: the height that each list item is drawn with
+- *select*: a 3-tuple rgb color for the selected item, or a Region for rendering it
+- *selectable*: a list including the index for each item of the list that may be selected by the user
+- *selected*: the currently selected list item, which will be drawn using the color or Region referenced by the select attribute

+**BARS** (toolbars)

+- bar: a list that may include strings, Image objects, and image filenames.
+They will be drawn as a horizontal bar.
+A single null value will split the bar into 2 sides, the first one left aligned and the second one right aligned
+- *barspace*: additional space between each bar item beyond its natural size
+- *barwidth*: the minimum width for each bar item
+- *selectablex*: TODO a list indluding the index for each item in the bar that may be selected by the user
+- *selectedx*: the currently selected list item, or -1 if nothing is selected.
+The selected item will be drawn in the color of or with the Region referenced by the select attribute.

 # SoundManager class
 The SoundManager class loads and plays sound files.

 **play**(name, volume=1)
 Play a loaded sound with the given name

 - *name*: name of sound, either the filename(without extension) or an alternate name provided to the load() method
-- *volume*: volume to play sound at, from 0.0 to 1.
+- *volume*: volume to play sound at, from 0.0 to 1.0

 **init**()
-Initialize the sound system
+Initialize the sound system.

 **load**(fn, name=None, volume=1)
-Load a given sound file into the Sound Manager
+Load a given sound file into the Sound Manager.

 - *fn*: filename for sound file to load
-- *name*: alternate name to use to play the sound instead of its filename
+- *name*: alternate name to use when playing the sound instead of its filename
 - *volume*: default volume level to play the sound at, from 0.0 to 1.0

 **music**(fn, loops=-1, volume=1)
-Loads a music file and plays immediately plays it
+Loads a music file and immediately plays it.

 - *fn*: path to music file to load and play
 - *loops*: number of times to play song, or loop forever by default
 - *volume*: volume level to play music, between 0.0 and 1.0

-**volume** variable to change master volume from 0.0 to 1.0
+**volume** - variable to change the master volume from 0.0 to 1.0

 # Functions

 **deep_merge**(d, u, r=False)
 Add contents of dict u into a copy of dict d.
-This will not change the provided d parameter dict, only return a new copy.
+This does not change dict d, but returns a new one.

 - *d*: dict to add new values to
 - *u*: dict with values to add into d
 - *rvalue* the new dict with u merged into d

 **deep_print**(d, name=None, l=0, file=None)
-Pretty print a dict recursively, included all child dicts
+Pretty print a dict recursively, including all child dicts.

-- *d*: dict to pring
+- *d*: dict to print
-- *name*: name of dict to use in printing
+- *name*: printed name of dict, useful when printing multiple dicts with succesive deep_print() calls
 - *l*: used internaly
 - *file*: open file to print into instead of to the console

 **deep_update**(d, u, r=False)
 Add contents of dict u into dict d.
-This will change the provided d parameter dict
+This will change the provided d parameter dict.

 - *d*: dict to add new values to
 - *u*: dict with values to add into d
 - *rvalue* the updated dict, same as d

 **get_color_mod**(texture)
-Get color_mod value of a texture as an RGB 3-tuple NOT WORKING
+Get the color_mod value of a texture as an RGB 3-tuple NOT WORKING.

 **get_text_size**(font, text='')
-Calculate the size of given text using the given font, or if no text is provided, then return the font's height instead
+Calculate the size of given text using the given font, or if no text is provided, then return the font's height instead.

 - *font*: an existing sdl2.ext.FontTTF object
-- *text*: optional text string to generate size of
+- *text*: optional text string to calculate the size of
-- *rvalue*: (width(int), height(int)) tuple if text provided,
+- *rvalue*: int 2-tuple (width, height) tuple if text provided, or int height otherwise
-        or height(int) otherwise

 **keyboard**(options, kbl, kbu, text='')
-Display an on screen keyboard and allow user to enter/modify a text string
+Display an onscreen keyboard and allow users to enter or modify a text string.

 - *options*: dict of Region attributes for theming
 - *kbl*: list of strings or bar lists to represent keyboard keys.
 Tthe final row